Does My Vehicle Qualify for GoShare?

 Thinking about applying to GoShare, but not sure whether your vehicle is the right fit for our platform?
 Read the following guide to learn more about vehicle qualifications to accept projects on the GoShare platform.

 Pickup trucks should have a bed length of at least 5 feet.
-Trucks with shortened bed lengths, or modifications that shorten their bed lengths, do not qualify for the "pickup truck" classification on the GoShare platform.
-This includes, but is not limited to, the Honda Ridgeline Gen1 models (before 2016) and Chevrolet Avalanche (all models).
+Trucks with shortened bed lengths, or modifications that shorten their bed lengths or widths, may not qualify for the “pickup truck” classification on the GoShare platform.
+This includes, but is not limited to, the Honda Ridgeline Gen1 models (before 2017) and Chevrolet Avalanche (all models).
+You may be asked to provide measurements of your vehicle bed if you have modifications, such as a permanent toolbox, that change the length of the vehicle.
+Any standard trucks that don’t meet the 5 ft. requirement are still eligible to join the platform as couriers (see above).

-Minivans, passenger vans, and compact cargo vans do not have enough cargo space to accept GoShare projects.
-Compact cargo vans that do not qualify for the "Cargo Van" classification may include but are not limited to:
+Full-size cargo vans are dedicated moving and delivery vehicles with no passenger seats behind the driver cab.
+Minivans, SUVs, passenger vans, and compact cargo vans do not have enough cargo space to accept GoShare cargo van projects.
+Compact cargo vans that do not qualify for the “Cargo Van” classification may include but are not limited to:

 - Ford Transit Connect